jmdejong/achtung/README.md

 A clone of the game [Achtung, die Kurve](https://en.wikipedia.org/wiki/Achtung,_die_Kurve!).

-Now in your browser with bots, powerups, as many players as you want and so many configuration options.
+Now in your browser with bots, powerups, as many players as you want and many configuration options.

 # Instructions